 – Edge Secure Network: Great for quick privacy enhancements while browsing, but not a complete replacement for a VPN.
 It’s browser-level, and some sites or networks may block or degrade it.
 It’s ideal if you want a light privacy boost without installing third-party apps, but beware of limitations if you need full device-wide protection, streaming access from different regions, or corporate network constraints.

 – Dedicated VPN app: Best for full device coverage, streaming, P2P, and security.
 Features like a kill switch, DNS leak protection, split tunneling, auto-connect, and a broad server network make dedicated VPNs often worth the investment.
 If you frequently travel, work remotely, or want reliable access to content from different regions, a dedicated VPN is usually the better choice.
+Is pia vpn free and what you need to know about Private Internet Access pricing, free options, trials, and value 2026

 Tips for picking a VPN provider: